Codecademy/docs/content/python/concepts/regex/terms/metacharacters/metacharacters.md

 ## Special Sequences

-The backslash `\` metacharacters has two primary uses:
+The backslash `\` metacharacters have two primary uses:

 - Matches most characters next to it literally.
 - Search for a match within a sequence of particular metacharacters sucha as digits.